patricksp08/reprography-nodejs/README.md

 - You need two Services from the "services" table to place an order.
 And it is also necessary that neither of these two services have their quantity exhausted ( <= 0)
 - An order can only be placed if the multiplication of the number of copies with the number of pages entered by the user is smaller (<) than the quantity of the two services.
 - An order can only be evaluated if it exists and has not yet been evaluated.
+- A user can only login if they have their account activated
+- Every user on their first access needs to enter a new password for their account, updating the system default password for users created by management (senai115)

 ---------------------------------------------